 Rhodiola is believed to have beneficial effects for people suffering from depression that should also be beneficial for people with anxiety.
 These include:

-- Shortens Recovery Time After Exercise – When you experience anxiety, your heart rate tends to rise and your breathing becomes more labored as it does when you exercise for an extended period of time.
+- Shortens Recovery Time After Exercise When you experience anxiety, your heart rate tends to rise, and your breathing becomes more labored as it does when you exercise for an extended period.
 Rhodiola may be effective for shortening the amount of time it takes your heart rate and breathing to return to normal.
 In a study of people who took rhodiola rosea before running for 12 miles, the participants were tested 30 minutes in.
 Those who had not taken rhodiola had pulses 129% higher than a resting heart rate on average, while the pulses of those who had taken the supplement were only 105% higher than a resting rate.

 Though such tests look promising, it is still unclear what components of rhodiola rosea cause it to work the way it does, and causes some people to question whether the effect could be primarily placebo.
 There are few if any controlled studies, and it's possible the mechanism may be something harmful.
 In any case, along with the potential benefits to taking rhodiola rosea, there are also a few potential risks that you may want to bear in mind.